 Not only would this programme allow the restoration of an essential ecosystem, but it would also contribute to scientific progress in this field by comparing different transplantation methods.

-Expeditions of April and June 2021: Taking of cuttings and transplanting of meadows. ©G.I.S Posidonie
+April and June 2021 expeditions: Removal of cuttings and transplantation of the herbarium. ©G.I.S Posidonie

 The first phase of the project took place in April 2021, during which a seminar to present the project and share knowledge was organised with all the partner members, including the setec Foundation.